cylentro/LaunchBox/frontend/docs/gailerry/ai-showcase.md

 title: My AI Playground
 layout: doc
 aside: false
+description: See Christian Hadianto's Generative AI projects in action.
+Explore innovative AI showcases, including custom agents, RAG implementations, and more.
 ---
 # My AI Playground

 Welcome to my AI playground!
 This is where I experiment, build, and explore the creative and practical potential of artificial intelligence.
 I believe AI is more than just a tool; it's a new medium for creation and a partner in problem-solving.
 Below are a few of my passion projects that showcase this belief in action.